This article explains how to upload a restore point to a connected ESXi host with VMware.

 - This option is available for Windows and Linux protected machines.

 - ESX upload for ReFS is currently unsupported.
 Any ReFS volumes in the selected snapshot will be excluded from the restore.
 To perform a restore of an ReFS volume, use the Volume Restore feature.

-- Before proceeding, make sure a hypervisor connection is configured.
+- Before proceeding, make sure you've configured a hypervisor connection.

-- If you're configuring a Standalone Hypervisor Connection, you will be prompted in the Connection Setup Wizard to select an offload method (NFS or iSCSI), as well as which of your SIRIS's network interfaces you'd like to use.
+- If you're configuring a standalone hypervisor connection, you will be prompted in the Hypervisor Connection Wizard to select an offload method (NFS or iSCSI), as well as which of your SIRIS's network interfaces you'd like to use.
 Please note your selections, as these settings directly apply to ESX Upload functionality.

 - If you're configuring a Cluster Hypervisor Connection, you will be prompted in the Connection Setup Wizard to select a cluster, ESX host, and offload method.
 You'll also need to specify which SIRIS network interfaces to use.
 Please note your selections, as these settings directly apply to ESX Upload functionality.
 For example, if you set up the hypervisor connection for a vCenter cluster, the ESX upload will be sent to the ESX host chosen during the initial hypervisor connection configuration.

-- Pick which recovery point from which to restore, then click Start ESX upload.
+4. Pick which recovery point to restore, then click Start ESX upload.

-2. From the Datastore drop-down menu, select the datastore you defined when you set up the hypervisor connection, then enter the upload's destination directory.
-You can give the upload directory a custom name here.
+5..
+From the Datastore drop-down menu, select the datastore you defined when you set up the hypervisor connection, then enter the upload's destination directory.
+You can give the upload directory a custom name.